Chelsea Fama: One of UOG’s first BUILD EXITO scholars

 “I really encourage students to do something out of their comfort zone.
 BUILD EXITO is definitely one of those kinds of things,” she said.
 "I have really grown through the mentorship made possible by the BUILD EXITO program."

-The BUILD EXITO program is currently accepting applications for its fifth cohort.
+The BUILD EXITO program is currently accepting applications for its sixth cohort.
 Click here for more information.
 Applications are due by noon on Wednesday, Feb.
-20, 2019.
+26, 2020.